2027 수특 영어독해연습 6강 빈칸 넣기

 Exercise 10 성공적인 수행을 위한 의사 결정

-In this context, decision-making can generally be viewed as the ____ of committing to a particular course of action (choosing one option over another) and relates to the choices that are made when a number of options are available to the performer for selection.
+In this context, decision-making can generally be viewed as the process of committing to a ____ course of action (choosing one option over another) and relates to the choices that are made when a number of options are available to the performer for selection.

 In all cases, the decisions that are made are influenced by past experiences and the knowledge base the ____ performer has of the specific situation.

-These past experiences can help or hinder decision-making but, generally speaking, will bias the decision-maker either for or against a certain ____ of action depending on whether that course of action was successful in the past.
+These past experiences can help or hinder decision-making but, generally speaking, will bias the decision-maker either for or against a certain course of action depending on whether ____ course of action was successful in the past.

-Another important aspect of making decisions in performance settings is that there is often more than one right decision, and ____ 'right' decision will often differ from individual to individual depending upon their skill level and expertise.
+Another important aspect of making decisions in performance settings is that there is often more than ____ right decision, and the 'right' decision will often differ from individual to individual depending upon their skill level and expertise.

 Exercise 11 온라인을 통한 소수 집단의 견해 주장